gamemachine/tachyon-networking/README.md

 Concurrent sending is supported for unreliable but not reliable.
 For reliable sends you have to send from one thread at a time.
 Udp sockets are atomic at the OS level, so unreliable is just a direct path to that.
 UnreliableSender is a struct that can be created for use in other threads.
 That is a rust thing it's not needed for actual thread safety it's just needed for Rust to know it's safe.

-Parallel receiving does have additional overhead.
-It allocates bytes for received messages and then finally pushes those all to a single consumer queue.
-The design is a concurrent queue of non concurrent queues.
-A Tachyon instance will do a concurrent dequeue of the normal queue, receive into that, and then enqueue that back onto the concurrent queue.
-Batch level atomic ops nothing fine grained.
+Parallel receiving uses batching concurrency.
+We use a concurrent queue of non concurrent queues to limit fine grained concurrency to just a couple of ops per server.

 ## Todo list